thequeenbeebs/devise_pundit_lab/README.md

 ## Instructions

+This lab uses Postgres.
+Make sure you have the Postgres app installed (`brew install postgres`), and running before you run the tests.
+From there, you'll need to create the database with `rake db:create`.

 The lab comes with a Rails skeleton with Devise installed.

 3. Add a role enum to the user model.